If you want to cut costs and your business owns a fleet of vehicles, now is the time to go electric.

 But wait - what about electric car charging?
 Don’t you need to pay to install the charging infrastructure?
 The Workplace Charging Scheme (WCS) can help offset those costs too!

-The Workplace Charging Scheme (WCS) is a voucher-based scheme that businesses, charities and public sector organisations can use to cut the cost of installing electric vehicle chargepoints on the premises.
+The Workplace Charging Scheme (WCS) is one of the many Government grants available for buying electric cars and chargers.
+It's a voucher-based scheme that businesses, charities and public sector organisations can use to cut the cost of installing electric vehicle chargepoints on the premises.

 The Workplace Charging Scheme is just one of several Government grants for electric car charging points.
 The Electric Vehicle Homecharge Scheme (EVHS) is available for those considering electric car charging at home.
 The Government also provides grants to local authorities through the On-Street Residential Chargepoint Scheme.